yoyoengine/yoyoengine/README.md

 This section is temporary and will be used to denote any important facts I need to remember about the project.

 - The coordinate system is non standard, north is -y, south is +y, east is +x, west is -x
+- only text or png images can have their alpha modulated (animations are also excluded)

 ## Dependencies